Meet the Facilitators

 She offers group workshops, one-to-one nondual therapy, self-enquiry, ego-integration, and therapeutic coaching.
 Amy also provides consultation services to practitioners and organisations who desire to integrate nonduality and nature connection into their current practice.

 Ann Dean is a trained facilitator and student of permaculture.
-She also has studied garden design, using this to redesign a few gardens, now concentrating on regenerating soil and creating resiliant, largely perennial , beautiful and edible gardens.
+She also has studied garden design, using this to redesign a few gardens, now concentrating on regenerating soil and creating resilient, largely perennial , beautiful and edible gardens.
 She is also the happy owner a small woodland where she goes to hug trees, pray, plant woodland shrubs and flowers and harvest wood for all sort of projects.

 She started her working career as a doctor, training as a GP and then going out to South Africa to a rural bush hospital.
 While working there she started an AIDS charity which grew so big that she gave up her day job to run it.
 Returning the the UK in 2011, Ann took up various medical roles, but found she was much happier being out in nature than stuck indoors so left in 2022.